 The graphs below show the summary of graduation rates disaggregated based on the following subgroups: ethnicity, gender, students who are economically disadvantaged, students with disabilities, and English Language Learners.
-For the American Indian (AI) subgroup, comparative data were graphed for 2018 and 2019 4-yr cohort graduation rate.
+For the American Indian (AI) subgroup, comparative data were graphed for 2019 and 2020 4-yr cohort graduation rate.

-Overall, the number of AI student graduates have increased from 2018 to 2019.
-AI students continue to have one of the lowest graduation rate when compared to other student groups.
+Overall, the number of AI student graduates have increased from 2019 to 2020.
+AI group continue to be one of the lowest graduation rate when compared to other student groups.
 The IED's support for AI students in achieving graduation is ongoing with the creation and implementation of multiple programs specifically for AI students attending district schools.

 The district will continue to work with tribal communities, tribal governments, and tribal departments of education to discuss ways of helping American Indian students in obtaining the high school diploma.
 AI students who need extra support will be identified and will be in focus groups for more rigorous intervention plans.
 After school tutoring has been in place to assist students experiencing difficulty with their courses and to increase their chances of successfully completing those courses.
 Also in place are the dual credit and credit recovery programs which help the students earn credits they need to graduate on time.
+There were two (2) additional programs for school year 2020-21, the Extended Learning Time Program (ELTP) and the K-5 Plus program.
+These programs were offered to help compensate for the learning loss brought about by the COVID-19 pandemic.